Urbanproof/weatherapp/README.md

 Simply run `docker-compose up -d` in project root directory.
 Note that this way containers are built & started using _development_ configuration.
 There is no docker-compose file provided for production deployment because you probably shouldn't be using docker-compose for that.

+If you want to rebuild images, just run the command above with additional flag `--build`.

 ### Using docker commands